-Feature Regular Channel CrossLink Basic CrossLink Advanced Display and record live web pages without user interaction + + + Display interactive webpages - + + Record interactive webpages as channels - + + Display and record interactive desktop applications as channels - - +
+Feature Regular Channel CrossLink Basic CrossLink Advanced Display and record live web pages without user interaction + + + Display interactive webpages - + + Record interactive webpages as channels - + + Display and record interactive desktop applications as channels - - + between video streams and interactive contents.

 For every remote workstation you wish to add under CrossLink Advanced, you need to install any VNC server software on the remote side and ensure its accessibility via given IP/host and port.
 (For Mac computers, simply enable it in the settings.)